 Your platinum card wishlist wouldn’t be complete without some platinum lifestyle complimentary benefits.
 Here’s what you’ll get with this card:

 Although security may be last on your list, it should perhaps come first, because you won’t be able to take advantage of any of the benefits if you’re hesitant about using the card because of concerns about fraud.
-But Westpac gives you a Fraud Money Back Guarantee (provided you follow a few simple precautions) and also participates in the Verified by Visa one-time password systems for more secure online shopping.
+But Westpac gives you a Fraud Money Back Guarantee (provided you follow a few simple precautions).

 If you truly want to pay on the go, you also have the option of paying with a Westpac PayWear waterproof wristband or your Fitbit.

 Here’s a benefit that’s probably not on your list because you didn’t know it existed.
 If you manage to run up a balance on your card that you are struggling to repay, or if you make a major purchase that you’ll need time to clear from your account, you can choose to commit to a SmartPlan monthly repayment program and take advantage of an interest rate that’s lower than the advertised purchase interest rate – 18.24% p.a instead of the normal 20.49% p.a.
 You’ll also be able to retain your up to 45

 interest-free days on purchases if your unpaid balance is totally covered by one or more SmartPlans.

 High foreign transaction fees

 Something that certainly won’t be on your 'most wanted’ list is a foreign transaction fee, but it’s an unfortunate reality.
 The transaction fee for foreign currency payments, and overseas merchant fees even if in Australian dollars, is 3% of the amount spent.

 None of this will be a problem if you don’t intend to use the card overseas or online, but it’s something you need to be aware of (and most cards do charge a foreign transaction fee of up to 3%).